Stiggstogg/cathedral/README.md

 # ⛪ CATHEDRAL MASTER BUILDER ⛪

-This is my entry to js [js13kgames Jam 2023](https://js13kgames.com/) with the theme "13th Century".
+This is my entry to [js13kgames Jam 2023](https://js13kgames.com/) with the theme "13th Century".

 Play the game here: comming soon